UnDOTtitled/php-coding-challenge/readme.md

 ---------------------------------------

-We would like you to code these weapons up and then output their values with help from the excellent [TWIG](http://twig.sensiolabs.org/) teplating engine.
+We would like you to code these weapons up and then output their values with help from the excellent [TWIG](http://twig.sensiolabs.org/) templating engine.
 Simply instantiate the weapons etc in an index file, then pass them through to a twig template for rendering.
 We would expect that once a weapon is created with its attachments that we can call methods such as `$weapon->getName()`, which will return the original weapon name as well as the attachments applied to it as part of its name.
 We would also expect to be able to call `$weapon->getEffectiveRange()` to fetch its range with adjustments already applied for the attachments.
-If you'd like to, you can also provide a nice method to output allof the values.
+If you'd like to, you can also provide a nice method to output all of the values.

 ## Example Output